About

 -

-One of the most important parts of creating a health care directive is naming an agent.
-It’s where you name the person who will work with your doctors to direct your health care and make treatment decisions for you if you are unable to do so.
+This is one of the most important parts of making a health care directive.
+It’s where you name the person who will work with your health care providers to direct your health care and make treatment decisions for you if you are unable to do so.
 This person is usually called your “health care agent,”

 -